quanchobi/499-HumanDominoEffect-spring2025/README.md

 ---

-### How to Install
+### How to Install (as of February 2025)

-1. Ensure you have the Godot 3.x game engine installed on your device.
+1. Ensure you have the Godot 4.3 game engine installed on your device.
 2. Download the .zip file of the HDE code or clone the GitHub repository locally.
-3. Open Godot 3.x and select "Import Project".
+3. Open Godot 4.3 and select "Import Project".
 4. Once the project is imported, press the play button in the top right corner.
 The game will appear in a separate window.

 ---

-### Developer and Contributor Information
+### Additional Development Information

 If you are a UKY CS 499 student or are otherwise contributing to the HDE video game project, please take a look at the [documentation](./docs/index.md) included in this repository.